13 Safe and Natural Ways To Induce Labor at Home - Baby Chick

 Medical Inductions

-12 Ways To Naturally Induce Labor
+Natural Ways to Induce Labor

-It’s important to point out that research shows babies are healthiest when they stay in the womb until at least 39 weeks, so I don’t recommend trying these natural induction methods until you reach full term or are past your due date.1,2 You may also want to talk to your doctor before starting induction methods at home.
-But here are 12 ways that you can try to naturally induce labor:
+It’s essential to note that research indicates babies are at their healthiest when they remain in the womb until at least 39 weeks.
+Therefore, I don’t recommend attempting these natural induction methods until you reach full term or have passed your due date.1,2 You may also want to talk to your doctor before starting induction methods at home.

 1. Nipple Stimulation

-Of all the natural ways to induce labor at home, nipple stimulation is one of the most reliable options.3 It helps release oxytocin, the hormone that causes your uterus to contract.4 (Oxytocin is also known as the love hormone since it’s released when you feel in love.17 🙂 ) Don’t try nipple stimulation until you’ve reached your due date.
+Of all the natural ways to induce labor at home, nipple stimulation is one of the most reliable options.3,41 It helps release oxytocin, the hormone that causes your uterus to contract.4 (Oxytocin is also known as the love hormone since it’s released when you fall in love.17 🙂 ) Don’t try nipple stimulation until you’ve reached your due date.
 If you’re at that point and want to try nipple stimulation to induce labor, there are a few ways to do it:

-1. You can roll or rub your nipples with your fingers.
+• You can roll or rub your nipples with your fingers.
 You want it to mimic the suckling of a baby.18 So you’ll stimulate one breast for five minutes, then take a break for about 15 minutes to see if anything happens before you continue to the next breast.
 If, after 15 minutes, the contractions begin to fizzle, stimulate the other breast.
 If contractions start to increase, stop and let nature run its course.19

-2. Your partner can also orally massage your nipples.18,19 Use the same time restraints as the first option.
+• Your partner can also orally massage your nipples.18,19 Use the same time restraints as the first option.

-3. Or you could use your breast pump.18,19 This can be more effective since a breast pump will be more vigorous than you or your partner.
+• Or you could use your breast pump.18,19 This can be more effective since a breast pump will be more vigorous than you or your partner.
 But some women find the pumping and contractions to be a bit too painful too quickly.

 • Only massage one breast at a time.